Lyon Hotels 2026: 49 Real Stays From £42

 For couples who want intimacy rather than grandeur: Hôtel des Artistes on Place des Célestins delivers genuine character and romance at a fraction of the hilltop price, in one of the Presqu'île's prettiest squares.

 Cour des Loges in Vieux Lyon is the third option: the glass-roofed Renaissance courtyard and four interconnected historic buildings offer a romance that modern hotels — for all their comfort — cannot replicate.
+On a tight budget, Hôtel Maison Lacassagne (4★, from ~£49) is the best-rated couples' pick in the whole guide, luxury tier included, for value.

 Best Lyon Hotels for Families